 The HECC works with numerous state, campus, and community partners to foster improved and seamless pathways during the important transition years of grades 11-14 as students move from high school to college or career.

-College Outreach and Mentoring
+College Outreach, Partnership, and Mentoring

 Academic Pathways and Alignment

 The HECC works to promote and coordinate student pathways and academic alignment from high school to college, including coursework and academic assessment.